thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

 if isInt x then x else 1
 \end{lstlisting}

-The type-system thus has to be aware of the fact that, in the `then` branch, the `x` variable has the type `Int` (and in particular recognize that the condition has a particular form, that needs a special treatment).
-This type-system feature originally found in Typed Racket [@FH08] is known as "occurence typing".
+The type-system thus has to be aware of the fact that, in the `then` branch, every occurrence of the `x` variable has the type `tANDInt` and in the `else` branch, every occurrence of `x` has the type `t\Int`, where `t` is the type of `x` outside the `if-then-else` (in particular, this implies recognizing that the condition has a particular form, that needs a special treatment).
+This type-system feature originally found in Typed Racket [@FH08] is known as *occurrence typing*.